 The basic theory and skills of weather forecasting.
-Topics include through coverage of atmosphere dynamics and thermodynamics, the evolution of various weather types, the mechanics of storm systems (cyclones, severe storms, hurricanes), creation and interpretation of weather maps, and forecasting techniques.
+Topics include thorough coverage of atmosphere dynamics and thermodynamics, the evolution of various weather types, the mechanics of storm systems (cyclones, severe storms, hurricanes), creation and interpretation of weather maps, and forecasting techniques.

 GEOG 3610 Climatology (4 qtr. hrs.)

 Climatology is the study of the processes that result in spatial and temporal variation of weather.
-This course introduces the student to the processes responsible for the transfer of matter and energy between the earth's surface and the atmosphere and the average weather conditions that result.
+This course introduces the student to the processes responsible for the transfer of matter and energy between the Earth's surface and the atmosphere and the average weather conditions that result.
 In addition, topics of global concern, such as greenhouse effect, El Nino, urban heat islands and acid rain, are discussed.
-Laboratory exercises provide an opportunity to investigate climate variation and climatic change through the use of variety of computer simulations.
+Laboratory exercises provide an opportunity to investigate climate variation and climatic change through the use of a variety of computer simulations.